isomerpages/imda-codesg/pages/digital-maker-lesson-plans-primary/social-emotional-learning/beacon-primary-what-is-my-name.md

 ---
-layout: simple-page
-title: Beacon Primary What Is My Name
+title: 'Beacon Primary What Is My Name'
 permalink: /beacon-primary-what-is-my-name/
-breadcrumb: Beacon Primary What Is My Name
+breadcrumb: 'Beacon Primary What Is My Name'

 ---

 Students will learn that coding is a form of language that enables devices to communicate with one another.
 They will programme the micro:bit to scroll simple text and use it to communicate with their classmates.